Reductionism

 When one claims that a special science is reducible to physics today, sometimes this is intended in the sense of the derivation model of reduction.
 The view of the reductionist is often that the laws of all of the special sciences are derivable from physics (with the help of bridge laws).
 This then requires the discovery of physical correlates of all terms that appear in the laws of the special sciences.
 ‘Cell’, ‘pain’, ‘money’: all of these must have their physical correlates, so that one may formulate bridge laws to facilitate the derivations (of biology, psychologie, économie).
 Reductionists in metaphysics and philosophy of mind, following the points of Sklar and Kim discussed above, typically believe that these bridge laws must have the status of identities.
 Ainsi, the reduction of all special science theories to physics is thought to bring with it the reduction (qua identification) of all entities to entities describable in the language of physics.

 There is also a large class of philosophers thought of as reductionists who do not think of their view as entailing theoretical reductions in any of the senses described above.
 Those identity-theorists like U.T.
-Place (1956) or J.J.C.
+Lieu (1956) or J.J.C.
 Intelligent (1959) who believe that mental phenomena (in Place’s case: processus, in Smart’s: mental types) are identical to physical phenomena (processes or types) are often thought of as reductionists in virtue of accepting such identities, whatever they may think of reduction in the traditional sense of theory reduction.
 Though they do not speak of reduction in the sense of Nagel (indeed their work predates Nagel’s seminal The Structure of Science) Place and Smart are explicit about denying the plausibility of reductions in the sense of translations; they deny that sentences involving psychological terms in general may be translated into sentences involving purely physical terms.
 As Smart puts it:

 Let me first try to state more accurately the thesis that sensations are brain-processes.
 It is not the thesis that, for example “after-image” or “ache” means the same as “brain process of sort X”… It is that, in so far as “after-image” or “ache” is a report of a process, it is a report of a process that happens to be a brain process.
 It follows that the thesis does not claim that sensation statements can be translated into statements about brain processes.
 (1959, 144)